Skip to main content

 Your daily choices and physiological state create the environment in which your liver, the primary producer of SHBG, operates.
 The instructions it receives to either increase or decrease SHBG production are heavily influenced by your lifestyle.
 Think of it as a dynamic system constantly responding to inputs.

 For instance, the composition of your meals sends powerful signals.
 A diet consistently high in refined carbohydrates and sugars can lead to chronically elevated insulin levels.
 Insulin, in turn, acts as a direct suppressor of SHBG production in the liver.
-This results in lower SHBG levels, which means a higher proportion of your are unbound and active.
+This results in lower SHBG levels, which means a higher proportion of your sex hormones are unbound and active.

 While this might sound beneficial, an excess of free hormones can lead to conditions like acne, hair loss in women, and may be associated with metabolic disturbances.